leongkkevin/leongkkevin.github.io/_projects/robotRender.md

 <img align="center" src="/assets/RobotMaya.png" style="width:700px;">

 I really was not a fan of the default material that the model came with, so I created my own.
-I knew I wanted the final image to be monochromatic and "futuristic" looking, so I decided to have te robot also be a grey color.
+I knew I wanted the final image to be monochromatic and "futuristic" looking, so I decided to have the robot also be a grey color.
 This would highlight the different textures that I used. <br>

 The first (and main) texture I created was a matte grey that is used for much of the robot's body.
 At first, it was the only texture I had, but I realized I wanted to pull the viewer's attention to the robot's distinctive uneven-sized eyes.
 So, I created a fully glossy and reflective texture for the eyes that really made them stand out.